-Last year I launched my first magazine, Writ in Water, through HBU’s Academic Success Center.
-At the time I was the center’s Writing Coordinator, a position that involved mostly coordinating with staff and writing tutors to assist students with academic writing.
+Last year I launched a student magazine, Writ in Water, through HBU’s Academic Success Center.
+At the time I was the center’s Writing Coordinator, a position that involved working with staff and tutors to assist students with academic writing.
 That was, after all, the mission of the ASC—”to facilitate student academic success.”
 But I also wanted to promote student success through creative writing.
 All throughout Fall and Winter, I worked diligently with my Assistant Director, Samantha Bottoms, and a dedicated corps of tutors to set up a submission and reading period and finally a physical print of the magazine.

 After I graduated from Houston Baptist University, I stepped down from my role as the Writing Coordinator and redevoted my full attention to my career as a high school teacher.
 Call it a year of rest where I no longer had to be a teacher by day, student by night, and writing coordinator in-between.
 Along with my ASC retirement, I passed on Writ in Water, a campus literary magazine that I founded, to an amazing dude named Seth Grant.